 Key features of note: -Color scheme is flat black with red and orange acents/LED highlights. -Case came from the factory with the window option, so both sides of the case are the same shape. -NZXT fan controller hookups are arranged so that fan pairs will always appear symmetrically on the switches. -NZXT logo on the Kraken X60 aligns with the center LEDs on the orange/red Ballistix Tactical Tracer RAM (32GB). -Cables for the X60 are hidden as well as they can be, wrapping around the top of the cooler itself. -Power supply cables are arranged on top of all other cables in the back so they can be easily sleeved later on. -All SATA devices are powered off the same cable to save on clutter. -Stock case fan LEDs are still controlled by the case buttons, while the fan speed is the job of the controller. -The red circle on the keyboard is a repeated style element of the orange circle on the Kraken X60. -The mouse colors have been programmed to match in all situations. -The silver band on the bottom of the monitor matches proportionally the silver band on the front of the tower. -Keyboard uses cherry mx black switches for a lovely typing feel and sound, as well as fast multi-tapping.

-Still to do: -Black out the cables that connect to the lower portion of the motherboard. -Install a proper enclosure for the 960GB SSD. -Install a special personal touch...top secret!
+Still to do: -Install the 780ti SC ACX GPU (waiting on cables and backplate). -Black out the cables that connect to the lower portion of the motherboard. -Install a proper enclosure for the 960GB SSD. -Replace the rear exhaust fan with something a little more elegant. -Find a way to mount the PSU enclosures so they stay in place even while moving the case around. -Install a special personal touch...top secret!
 Stay tuned on this one.

 Things I learned that may help you if you use some of these components (things no one tells you): -Ballistix RAM comes stock set to Green and Blue out of Green/Red Blue/Orange sets and has 4 preset motion effects. -Ballistix RAM is great for knowing when your computer is actually doing something without a monitor hooked up. -A code 00 on the motherboard display means it can't find the CPU.
 In my case it was because I only had the 24-pin connector attached and not the additional 8-pin on the top of the board.
 Not enough power to the CPU= code 00. -A code A2 could mean that you have a CPU fan error.
 To get around this you can change the setting in the BIOS to ignore the cpu fan entirely if you are using a water-cooler.
 (It will give you an error if the fan is moving at too low of RPM). -Two CM HAF X PSU covers fit perfectly in the CM Storm Trooper case, but you have to snip about 1 inch off the mounting rail where it intersects the IO grill in the back.
 Takes 2 seconds with some dykes. -Mounting your radiator in pull mode yields the same temp as push, and significantly less noise/negligible temp difference from push/pull, and has the added benefit of easy access to vacuum the radiator.
 No disassembly required! -Don't lean the CM Storm Trooper case back while the lower dust filter is in place...you could snap off the handle for it like I did. :( -The included wifi antenna with the Maximus VI Formula motherboard is magnetic and fits PERFECTLY on the metal grille on top of the CM Storm Trooper case.